Legal briefing | |

 Rules for new GPAI models and systems

-Requirements on GPAI systems that apply from 2 August 2025 will only apply to new GPAI models put on the market on or after that date.
+Requirements on GPAI systems that apply from 2 August 2025 only apply to new GPAI models put on the market on or after that date.
 GPAI models on the market prior to that date will have a further two years to comply (i.e. until 2 August 2027).
 GPAI models must meet additional transparency requirements and providers must maintain technical documentation recording the training and testing process of the underlying model, as well as documentation to supply to downstream providers which allows them to understand the capabilities and limitations of the system.
 Systemic risk GPAI models are subject to a further layer of obligations, e.g. providers must perform adversarial testing to identify and mitigate system risks, document these risks and track and report incidents to the EU AI Office.

 2 August 2026